tobias-hildebrandt/arduino_sound/README.md

 - Clone this repository (`git clone https://github.com/tobias-hildebrandt/arduino_sound`)
 - (Optional) Set up [clangd](https://clangd.llvm.org/) for your editor/IDE of choice.
 This helps with code completion, errors, etc. I use [vscode-clangd](https://github.com/clangd/vscode-clangd) with [VSCodium](https://vscodium.com/) (an open source binary built from the source code of VSCode).
 The Arduino build process will still use GCC via `arduino-cli` (see next step), `clangd` is just for language support in the editor.
   - Note: to get clangd working, you will need to symlink `build/compile_commands.json` to `compile_commands.json` (in the project root directory) after your first build.
 I used `ln -s $PWD/build/compile_commands.json $PWD/compile_commands.json`.
 An alternative would be to create a `.clangd` file.
-- Install [arduino-cli](https://arduino.github.io/arduino-cli/0.19/installation/).
+- (for Arduino support) Install [arduino-cli](https://arduino.github.io/arduino-cli/0.19/installation/).
 This is necessary for the build scripts.
 Personally, I downloaded the the archive, extracted it to a directory, and added `arduino-cli` to my `PATH` environment variable.
 Alternatively, you could use the [Arduino IDE](https://www.arduino.cc/en/software), [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) (I might use this in the future), or something else.
   - Install the necessary files for your board.
 For me and my Arduino Uno, I had to run:

     `arduino-cli config init`

-  `arduino-cli core update-index`
+  `  arduino-cli core update-index`

     `arduino-cli core install arduino:avr`
+- (for desktop player) Install the SDL2 library.
+On Debian-based systems, this is done via `sudo apt-get install libsdl2-dev`
 - See [the usage section of this readme](#usage) for build and execution details.

 ## Usage